appvia/terranetes/docs/reference/policies.terraform.appvia.io.md

 </div>

 <div class="property-description">
-<p>Resource provides the ability to filter on the resource labels</p>
+<p>Resource provides the ability to filter a configuration based on it&rsquo;s labels</p>

 </div>